LiorSinai/liorsinai.github.io/_posts/2021-06-04-birthday-collisions.md

 </figure>

 This trend holds for larger samples.
-I have over 400 Facebook friends, and of these 379 have publically available birthdays.
+I have over 400 Facebook friends, and of these 379 have publicly available birthdays.
 When I sample from these people at random, I find collisions with a probability distribution following the blue curve above.
 This is very similar to the red curve, which is the exact mathematical probability that can be calculated for a large population of people.
 The green curve is an approximate probability.

 So why is the number of people required so low?
 The short answer is the large amount of combinations of pairs that can share birthdays.
 This number rises exponentially but most people apply a linear heuristic to this problem, which leads them to massively overestimate the answer.